TomasGB/Voice-Assistant/Readme.md

 # Hanna Voice Assistant

-Python Assistant capable of taking voice commands and interact with different third party API's (Google calendar, Twitch,Twitter, OpenWeather).
+Python Assistant capable of taking voice commands and interact with different third party APIs (Google calendar, Twitch,Twitter, OpenWeather).
 The goal it's to automate daily tasks.

 ## Functionalities

-Hanna has different functionalities, that can be found inside 'functionalities.py'.
+Hanna has different functionalities, that can be found inside "functionalities.py".
 Some of them are:

 * Check for upcoming events on Google Calendar.